scraperwiki-archive/alumina/README.md

 scraperwiki / alumina
 =====================

-Alumina: What you add to Cobalt to make pretty "Cobalt Blue".
+Alumina: What you add to Cobalt to make the lustrous "Cobalt Blue".

 Alumina: A simple dashboard to show off your Cobalt data projects.